 Characteristics of a vowel sound

 - Pronounced with no obstruction of the throat, tongue, or lips

 - Can be a syllable on its own

 The majority of French vowels are pronounced closer to the front of the mouth than their English counterparts.
 The tongue and lips remain tensed through the pronunciation of French vowels, and the sounds remain "pure," rather than diphthonging into y or w sounds, like English vowels tend to do.

-There are two different ways to categorize French vowel sounds:
+There are three different ways to categorize French vowel sounds:

 1. Sound production: oral vs nasal

 - Oral vowels are pronounced by passing air through the mouth:

 A E I O U